m9aertner/SimpleSerialGas/README.md

     C:0:12345
     Q:0
     C:0:12345
-    ... one impulses coming in ...
+    ... one impulse coming in ...
     Q:0
     C:0:12346
     ... some more impulses coming in ...